Skip to Main Content

 Plan for impact

-Plan for impact assessment from the beginning of the project.
+Plan for impact assessment at the beginning of the project.
 This includes:

-• Ensuring the output has a DOI (see instructions below).
+• Ensuring the output has a DOI (see instructions under Create impact).

 • Consistently using this DOI across all mentions, publications, promotional material, and platforms, so engagement is traceable.